 If your dog sleeps in your bed, take precautions to make sure you won’t roll over on him or accidentally tug on his fur.

 Sleeping with your dog is a personal choice.
-Consider whether you’ll both be happier and better rested if you sleep together.
+But before you decide, remember science says sleep with your dog.
+If you do, you’ll both be happier and better rested.
 And know even if your dog sleeps in his bed, having him in the same room offers many of the same benefits as having him sleep in your bed.

 Sara B. Hansen has spent the past 20-plus years as a professional editor and writer.
 She decided to create her dream job by launching Dog’s Best Life.
 Sara grew up with family dogs, and since she bought her first house, she’s had a furry companion or two to help make it a home.
 She shares her heart and home with Sydney, an Australian Shepherd-Corgi mix.